 “The Diversity Document describes how we can foster an inclusive learning and working environment where all students and staff members can feel at home and which increases the quality of our education and research and our impact on society.”President of the Executive Board Geert ten Dam

 On Monday, 21 September 2020, the University of Amsterdam and eight other higher education institutions signed the Amsterdam Agreement for diverse, inclusive and socially involved higher education.
 With this agreement, the educational institutions commit to working together towards an inclusive and just society in which there is no room for racism and discrimination.

 In order to substantiate the policy of the University of Amsterdam (UvA) on equal opportunities and cultural diversity, the UvA would like to use the Cultural Diversity Barometer of Statistics Netherlands (CBS).
-Some personal data will therefore need to be shared with CBS.
+Personal data will therefore need to be shared with CBS.
 This concerns the personal data of staff employed on the following reference dates: year-end 2010, year-end 2015 and year-end 2020.
-Staff working for the UvA on these dates will be informed by a letter via email on March 2, 2021.
+Staff working for the UvA on these dates has been informed by a letter via email on March 4, 2021.
 A notice will also be published in the employee newsletter and the alumni newsletter.

 Insight into the cultural diversity at the university will increase the effectiveness of the university’s efforts to foster diversity and inclusivity, as stated in the Diversity Document.The Cultural Diversity Barometer offers organisations insight into the cultural diversity of their workforce, without individuals being identifiable in the figures.
 Organisations with 250 or more employees can participate.

 On Monday 19 April, we provided information about the progress of the process in this news item , stating that we are taking extra time to answer questions from the organization about participation in the Cultural Diversity Barometer.